-Disposition of Multifamily Housing to Non-profit and Public Agencies Not less than 35 percent of all dwelling units must be made available for occupancy and be affordable for low-income families, and at least 20 percent must be made available for occupancy and be affordable for very low-income families.
+Disposition of Not less than 35 percent of all dwelling units must be Multifamily Housing to made available for occupancy and be affordable for low-Non-profit and Public income families, and at least 20 percent must be made Agencies available for occupancy and be affordable for very lowincome families.
 An "affordable rent" is defined as the rent that would be paid by a family paying 30 percent of income for rent whose income is "65 percent of median".
-This 65 percent figure is defined in relation to the very low-income standard (i.e., normally as 65/50ths of the standard)

-Disposition of Single Family Housing

-For rentals, priority is given to non-profits and public agencies that make the dwellings affordable to low-income households.
+This 65 percent figure is defined in relation to the very low-income standard (i.e., normally as 65/50ths of the standard) Disposition of Single For rentals, priority is given to non-profits and public Family Housing agencies that make the dwellings affordable to lowincome households.
 Households who intend to occupy a dwelling as their primary residence whose adjusted income does not exceed 115 percent of area median income, as determined by the Secretary of HUD, are given a purchase priority for the first 3 months a property is for sale.
 Federal Home Loan Banks

-Rental program funding Priorities

-Very low-income, "60 percent of median" (defined as 120 percent of very low-income), and low-income standards used
+Rental program funding PrioritiesVery low-income, "60 percent of median" (defined as 120 percent of very low-income), and low-income standards usedHomeownership funding priorities115 percent and 140 percent of median family income limits are used